EmergingDigitalAcademy/pixel-smash/README.md

          via cellular automata based rules
       - The goal is to get the puzzle into an end state with only one click

    Controls:
       - Host can watch certain pixels for state change, and respond in a kind of messaging system (set pixel 0,0 to '1' to reset game)
       - Host can maintain a game status by forcing a pixel to a state (1 for go, 2 for finished).
+      - Client/Host could even design a communication protocol, using a specific area for sending messages / commands.
+Client sets top two pixels for identify command, host receives, clears pixels, and executes the command.
+Host knows who sent the command because of pixel ownership tag.

    Potential upgrades for the future:
       - Allowing clients to send 'draft' pixels for host review.
 This would